 An advanced writing course emphasizing writing skills such as analysis, synthesis, and critique.
 Uses representative readings from a variety of fields with an emphasis on the literary arts.
 Exercises include critical reading, reasoning skills, and writing in response to a variety of readings, as well as writing assignments that incorporate summary, paraphrase, quotation, practice in argument and persuasion.
-(This is the second of two composition and reading courses required in the general education curriculum.)

 Prerequisites: Junior standing and a passing grade in COMP102 or equivalent.
-(During fall semesters, students must have senior standing or be a nursing, a social work, or media major.)
+(During fall semesters, students must have senior standing or be a nursing, a social work, or CTD major.)

-Students who pass COMP 102H (honors) need to enroll in COMP 303H (honors) during the junior or senior year or take an upper-division English elective rather than COMP 303.
+Students who pass COMP 102H (honors) need to enroll in an upper-division English elective during their junior or senior year rather than COMP 303.
 A list of upper-division English electives is available in the English and Modern Languages Department.